 1) Personalize your messaging

-84% of customers feel that personalization is crucial for winning their business, so it’s essential to inject personalization into your campaigns.
+84% of customers feel personalization is crucial to win their business, so it’s essential to inject tailored content into your campaigns.

 - Use custom fields in your SMS messages and push notifications to insert a visitor’s name and any relevant information.